Rosberg's title to lose after Japan GP win

 The British-based Mercedes team has dominated Formula One since new rule changes were introduced ahead of 2014 season and victory in the Constructors' category was a formality after opening up an unassailable gap on nearest challengers Red Bull.

-Ferrari, expected to challenge more strong in 2016, lost more ground to Red Bull in the battle for the runner-up spot as Sebastian Vettel and Kimi Raikkonen took fourth and fifth in Japan.
+Ferrari, expected to challenge more strongly in 2016, lost more ground to Red Bull in the battle for the runner-up spot as Sebastian Vettel and Kimi Raikkonen took fourth and fifth in Japan.

 It was the first time Vettel has finished off the podium at Suzuka since 2009, and his mood was not helped by being held up by back markers in traffic as he battled old rival Hamilton for third.